Health Benefits of Parsley – The Rock Celery

 Let’s look deeper into some of the major health benefits of parsley.

 Parsley contains volatile oils such as eugenol and alpha-thujene which helps in preventing the formation of cancerous cells in the body.
 These oils particularly help in slowing down tumour growth, neutralizing oxidative stress and fighting off carcinogens from the body.
-Additionally, they suppress the cancerous cells and prevents them from regenerating.
+Additionally, these oils suppress the cancerous cells and prevents them from regenerating.

 Improves Bone Health